Content protected from screenshots

 Related Questions

-What is the hydration enthalpy of NaCl?
+What is the standard enthalpy of formation of ethanol (C₂H₅OH)?

 (Current Affairs)